 It entered service at Disneyland in 1958.

-This locomotive was originally built as an 0-4-0T and later rebuilt as an 0-4-0 before being rebuilt by Disney.
+This locomotive was originally built as a 0-4-0T and later rebuilt as a 0-4-0 before being rebuilt by Disney.

 It entered service at Disneyland in 1959.

-This locomotive was originally built as an 0-4-4T.
+This locomotive was originally built as a 0-4-4T.

 The "Ward Kimball" previously operated at the Cedar Point & Lake Erie Railroad as their "Maude L."